Florida Laws and Rules for Nursing

 [This section is taken from F.A.C.
 64B9-1, Organization; F.A.C.
 64B9-5, Continuing education requirements; F.A.C.
 64B9-6, Inactive status and reactivation of inactive license; and F.A.C.
 64B9-7, Fees.]

-Florida nursing licenses are monitored by the Florida Board of Nursing and required to be renewed every two years.
+Florida nursing licenses are monitored by the Florida Board of Nursing and required to be renewed every two years (biennium).

 Fees and Status

-A licensee may apply to the Department to place his license on inactive status.
-The application shall be made on forms provided by the Board and shall be accompanied by an application fee for inactive status in the amount specified in F.A.C.
+A licensee may apply to the Department to place his or her license on inactive status.
+The application shall be made on forms provided by the BON and shall be accompanied by an application fee for inactive status in the amount specified in F.A.C.
 64B9-7.001.
 Applications for inactive status will be considered by the Department only during the biennium license renewal period.

 Pursuant to F.S.
 464.016(1)(a), it is unlawful to practice nursing with an inactive or delinquent license.